Snehap0812/Energy-consumption-powerbi-dashboard/README.md

 ## Project Overview

-This project presents an interactive **Energy Consumption Dashboard** built using Power BI.
+This project presents an interactive **Energy Consumption and Trend Analysis Dashboard** built using Power BI.
 The dashboard analyzes energy usage across different **cities, buildings, and consumption types** such as electricity, gas, and water.

 The aim of this project is to demonstrate how **data visualization tools help transform raw data into meaningful insights** for better decision-making.